The Cat Above and the Mouse Below

-The Cat Above and The Mouse Below is second of thirty-four Tom and Jerry shorts produced by Chuck Jones, released in 1964.
+The Cat Above and the Mouse Below is the second of thirty-four Tom and Jerry shorts produced by Chuck Jones, released in 1964.
 It was directed by Jones, co-directed by Maurice Noble, and is the second short written by Michael Maltese.

 Plot

-Tom is a famous singer announced as "Signor Thomasino Catti-Cazzaza Baritone", who will perform at a concert to sing Largo al factotum.
+Tom is a famous singer announced as "Signor Thomasino Catti-Cazzaza Baritone", who will perform at a concert to sing "Largo al factotum" from The Barber of Seville.
 Tom arrives in a very long limousine, and emerges, tossing a rose into a frenzied crowd.
 He walks on stage to applause, which he interrupts with a simple hand gesture, and begins to sing for the audience watching.
 While all of this is taking place, down below the stage, Jerry is trying to sleep but is awakened by Tom's operatic tones.

 Jerry tries to gesture for Tom to stop, by banging on the stage with a toothbrush but in return Tom, while singing, stomps on the floor enough to get Jerry to shake and bounce around his "room".
 Enraged, Jerry uses a hammer to pound a floorboard, shooting Tom out of his tuxedo into the air, from where he falls back into it, but upside down, and legs through sleeves.
 Tom tiptoes offstage to change back to normal.

 Next, Tom sings again, this time, stomping the floor while performing, much harder than before, creating a huge rumble in Jerry's house, eventually causing Jerry's bed to collapse on top of him.
 Jerry thinks it's war and decides to get revenge.
 Tom continues the performance and Jerry holds up a sign through the vent onstage that has "PSST" written on it.
 Tom continues singing as he pokes his head in, and Jerry snaps his lips closed in a pucker with a doubled rubber band.
 In retaliation, Tom uses the rubber band to shoot a long staple into the vent, which shoots down, ricochets several times, and then whisks Jerry right out of his nightshirt, and pins him up on the wall by his neck.
 Jerry crosses his arms, one leg over the other, and then "taps" his foot midair, looking exceedingly annoyed.